Hot or Cold Outside Taps – Supply and fit

 This hole makes a flap of metal which often closes after time.
 The other thing that quite often happens is the hose pipe splits.
 IF you are luck you are around to switch of the mains.

-YES – Using a regulation Double Check Valve all brass tap – The check valve is used to prevent a back flow of water re entering the mains system (as per Water Regs) Many other people do not use these, to cut costs.
+YES – Using a regulation Double Check Valve inside the property – The check valve is used to prevent a back flow of water re entering the mains system (as per Water Regs) Many other people do not use these, to cut costs.
 SO be mindful of this when looking at price.

 A check valve is not to prevent freezing!